 Plywood is a necessity in many DIY and construction projects, but not every type of plywood works for every project.
-The many types of plywood can differ in materials, number of layers, rating and grade.
-This guide will explain the different uses of plywood, as well as popular plywood sheet sizes and its rating and grade system, so that you can choose the best plywood for your project.
+This guide explains the different uses of plywood, sizes, materials and its rating and grade system so that you can choose the best plywood for your project.

 Plywood is a popular choice in construction because of its strength and low cost.
-It is usually used in areas that are hidden from view in a post-construction capacity.
-The most common plywood uses include support for floors, walls, roofs and garages in residential construction.
+It is used in areas hidden from view that offer support such as floors, walls, roofs and garages in residential construction.

-When used for roofing, plywood panels are covered and protected by a variety of building materials that keep the elements at bay, including roof felt, underlayment, flashing and shingles.
-When used in flooring, plywood functions as the subfloor that supports hardwoods, tile and carpet floors.
+When used for roofing, plywood panels are covered and protected by other materials that keep the elements at bay, including roof felt, underlayment, flashing and shingles.
+When used in flooring, plywood creates a subfloor that supports hardwoods, tile and carpet floors.

 A ply refers to a layer of veneer used to create plywood’s various thicknesses.
 More ply creates a thicker and stronger board.
 Plywood has an odd number of plies and needs at least three plies.
 Although specialty plywood can have any number of plies above three, most plywood is categorized as 3-ply, 5-ply or multi-ply.